soymadip/KireiSakura-Kit/docs/docs/config/index.md

 <h1 align="center"><b>Configuration File</b></h1>

+!!! warning "Configuration system is not yet implemented"

 You can **customize** or **override** the default behavior of KireiSakura-Kit using configuration files.

-The configuration is done in YAML format.

-!!! warning
-    Config System is not yet implemented.

 ## :fontawesome-solid-location-crosshairs: **Configuration Files**